Yann Moix

 Yann Moix (/fr/, /fr/; born 31 March 1968) is a French author, film director and media commentator.
-The author of fifteen novels and the recipient of several literary prizes, he has also directed two feature films and was a columnist on the talk show On n'est pas couché.
+The author of fifteen novels and the recipient of several literary prizes, he has also directed two feature films, including the box-office hit Podium (2004).

+Beyond his writing and filmmaking, Moix is a highly visible figure in the French media, including a stint as columnist on the talk show On n'est pas couché.
+However, his career has been marked by various public controversies that have at times overshadowed his works.

-Early life
+Early life and education

+Yann Moix was born on 31 March 1968 in Nevers, France to a French family of Catalan descent.
+He is a first cousin once removed of Spanish authors Terenci Moix and Ana María Moix.
+His younger brother, Alexandre Moix, is also an author and filmmaker.

-Yann Moix was born on 31 March 1968 in Nevers, France.
-He earned a bachelor's degree in Philosophy from the University of Reims Champagne-Ardenne and graduated from the École supérieure de commerce de Reims.
+Moix earned a bachelor's degree in Philosophy from the University of Reims Champagne-Ardenne and graduated from the École supérieure de commerce de Reims.
 He subsequently graduated from Sciences Po.

 Career

 Moix is the author of several novels.
-He won the Prix Goncourt of the first novel, as well as the Prix François Mauriac from the Académie Française, for Jubilations vers le ciel in 1996.
+He won the Prix Goncourt for first novel, as well as the Prix François Mauriac from the Académie Française, for Jubilations vers le ciel in 1996.
 In 2013, he won the Prix Renaudot for Naissance.

 In 2004, Moix directed the comedy film Podium, based on one of his novels.
 The film was a major commercial success in France.
-On the contrary, his second film, Cinéman, flopped in 2009 at the French box office and was panned by most critics.
+On the contrary, his second feature film, Cinéman, flopped in 2009 at the French box office and was panned by most critics.
 In 2017, Moix directed Re-Calais, a documentary about the migrant crisis in the Calais area.

-Between 2015 and 2018, Moix was a panelist on the talk show On n'est pas couché.
-A close friend of Bernard-Henri Lévy, he writes in La Règle du jeu, a magazine created by Lévy.
-His autobiographical novel Orléans, about the abuse he said he had endured as a child, was a commercial success in France in 2019.
+From 2008 to 2013, Moix wrote a weekly column in the literary supplement of Le Figaro.
+Between 2015 and 2018, he was a panelist on the talk show On n'est pas couché.
+From 2018 to 2019 he hosted his own talk show, Chez Moix, on Paris Première.
+He is a regular contributor to Europe 1's morning show and a panelist on the debate show L'Heure des pros on CNews.
+A close friend of Bernard-Henri Lévy, Moix is a contributor to La Règle du jeu, a magazine created by Lévy.

+Moix's autobiographical novel Orléans, about the abuse he said he had endured as a child, was a commercial success in France in 2019.
+It was followed by three other autobiographical novels, Reims (2021), Verdun and Paris (both 2022).